bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 ***

-To simplify the expression you can you can use helpers for BEM entities and standard modes names.
+To simplify the expression you can use helpers for BEM entities and standard modes names.

 Previous example can be written as: